CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>rabbitmq</summary>

   ### Functionality
+  This message queue provides async communication between services.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/deployment/kubernetes-manifests/quickstart-k8s/charts/rabbitmq)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/deployment/kubernetes-manifests/quickstart-k8s/charts/rabbitmq)

   ### Interactions
+  There are a few service needed message queue for communication.

 </details>